gravitycontained/QL/README.md

 }
 ```

-compile and execute and you should see this:
+compile and execute either and you should see this:

 ![Red Circle on Black Background](https://i.imgur.com/jahBJvQ.png)